carpedavid/mortalcoilrpg/content.en/docs/the-dark-arts.md

 In any case, once the character has all of the available spell information, they must spend `1d6` days working to assemble the symbols and formulae in their mind.
 At the end of this period, they know the spell.

 Only one `player character` may learn a spell from a particular source at any given time, though other characters may directly aid in the process.

-### Challenging ways to learn a spell

-Some spells can be learned all at once, but information is often revealed in `2d4` parts.
-You may work with the facilitator to develop a challenge suitable for your characters and game, or you can roll `1d10` on the following list.

-1. Tattooed on the skin of a colicky newborn.
-Only becomes visible when the baby is sleeping peacefully.
-2. Incoherently whispered by a hypnogogic hallucination that only appears when you have suffered sleep deprivation.
-3. Inscribed in an alien language on the dark pillars of the asteroid belt.
-They glow based on the alignment of the planets.
-4. Overheard in fragments of conversation at a cannibalistic dinner party where all the dishes are made from sentient creatures, and the main course will be chosen from the diners at random.
-5. Carved into the bones of your right forearm.
-You don't know why you know it's there, but you do.
-At least, you're pretty sure.
-Ok, fifty percent sure.
-6. In the screams of murdered spirits trapped in the physical world.
-They want justice, but each possesses only a fragment of the killer's identity.
-7. Delivered in the form of a sutra delivered by a wraith while traveling through hyperspace fully conscious.
-The wraith will only take on students it deems worthy.
-8. Painted on the walls at the very bottom of a flooded limestone cave that has been uninhabited for a millennium.
-9. Embedded in the run-time code of a murderous AI who knows you're coming and doesn't like you.
-10. Emitted via pheromones by a colony of hellwasps when played an orchestral work by a composer whose work has long been forgotten.
-Must be played live.

 ## Casting spells